DuckOS-GitHub/DuckOS/README.md

 - Custom Power Plan
 - Minimized Drivers
 - Minimized Services
-- Disabled every single bit of telemetry, meaning your private and don't have to worry about anyone spying on you -- including group policies, registry edits, and more!
+- Disabled every single bit of telemetry, meaning your private and don't have to worry about Microsoft spying on you -- including group policies, registry edits, and more!
 - Disabled Unneeded Devices
 - Boot Configuration Optimization
 - Optimized Process Scheduling